irfansharif/solver/README.md

   --cache_test_results=no \
   --test_arg='-test.v' \
   --test_filter='TestNew.*'
+bazel test internal/...:all :all

-bazel run //:gazelle # to update the BUILD.bazel files
+# to update the BUILD.bazel files
+bazel run //:gazelle
 ```

 ### Regenerating the SWIG bindings